totuni/esp-studio-examplesII/Utilities/StateDB/README.md

    Here you can set up a unique prefix for the Redis hash table.
 For simplicity, you can think of it as the table name.
 When we write above we used `stream` prefix so you need to point the same one  here to be able to perform lookup.
    - `Query`: sensor_id == SENSOR_ID

    Here you can set up query condition.
-In the example for input event we seach record in Redis Hash table where input field `sensor_id` equel to Data Store Field `SENSOR_ID`.
+In this example, for each input event, we search the Redis hash table for a record where the input field `sensor_id` equals the Data Store field `SENSOR_ID`.
     - `Time field`: (use system clock)

    This defines the time reference used for retention counting.
 By default, the system clock is used, but you can also specify a timestamp field from the input event.
 3. In the right pane, click **Output schema** and click **Edit fields** pencil.
-    - `sensor_id` is mapped to Source=Input,  this  field  will be recieved from the event
+    - `sensor_id` is mapped to Source=Input,  this  field  will be received from the event
-    - `sensor_group`: is mapped to Source=Input,  this  field  will be recieved from the event
+    - `sensor_group`: is mapped to Source=Input,  this  field  will be received from the event
-    - `sensor_stmp`: is mapped to Source=Input,  this  field  will be recieved from the event
+    - `sensor_stmp`: is mapped to Source=Input,  this  field  will be received from the event
-    - `sensor_saved_stmp`: new field which is mapped to Source=Query,  this  field  will be recieved from the Redis `SENSOR_STMP` value
+    - `sensor_saved_stmp`: new field which is mapped to Source=Query,  this  field  will be received from the Redis `SENSOR_STMP` value

 ### getMaxByGroup